TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 User permissions per storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using User TSconfig it is possible to set different permissions
+Using :ref:`User TSconfig <t3tsconfig:usertsconfig>` it is possible to set different permissions
 for different Storages.
 This syntax uses the uid of the targeted
 Storage record.